Synthetic Data Generation

 Kiln synthetic data generation is designed to be interactive!
 As you work, be critical of the generated data and use the interactive UI to make great quality data.
 You can delete topics or examples that don't match your goals, add custom topics manually, update prompts to guide content, and iterate until you're happy with the results.

-3 Levels of Data Gen: Topics, Inputs, Outputs
+4 Stages of Data Gen: Topics, Inputs, Outputs, Saving

 Topics: generate a tree of topics, which allows for breadth